tariq7299/Ubuntu20.04-Hadoop-Single-Node-Cluster-Tutorial/HadoopInstalling.md

 sudo netplan generate netplan1.yaml # This will show no output if the file is written correctly sudo netplan apply netplan1.yaml # This will apply the new network configuration

-if config # Check that the ip address has changed !
+ifconfig # Check that the ip address has changed !
 ```

 3. Also you need to change the network of the vm (VMware fusion player):